thachp/use-cqrs/README.md

 ```

 ### Contributing
-- Fork and Pull
+- Do Fork and Pull
-- Use TDD approach to development
+- Do apply TDD approach to development
-- Don't override Prettier
+- Do use camelCase
-- Use camelCase
+- Do not override Prettier configuration

 ### Dependencies
 useCQRS is dependent on the following modules: